GeoffMahugu/apollo-backend/README.md

 ### MongoDB setup

-We will use a docker image to quickly setup an instance of a mongoDb with a persistent storage on your local disk.
+We will use a docker image to quickly set up an instance of a MongoDB with persistent storage on your local disk.

 We use docker-compose to spin up the docker images.